 You will have the option to join a cohort in either September (Monday morning or Tuesday evenings) or January (Tuesday mornings).

-There is a wide variety of financial support available for adults to help fund your studies with us.
+If you are aged 19 and over you may have options to help fund your studies with us.
 The funding you can receive depends on your personal circumstances, and could mean you are entitled to free or reduced course fees.
 You may also be entitled to support with travel, childcare and equipment.
-To find out exactly what you could receive, contact our Helpzone team for a free, impartial appointment, with no commitment necessary.
+To find out exactly what you could receive, contact our Helpzone team on 08000 380 123 for a free, impartial appointment, with no commitment necessary.

 |Code||Location||Dates||Day||Times||Weeks||19+ Fee |

 |CT3STJ1P||Paignton Campus||04/02/2020 - 26/01/2021||TUE||16:00:00:0 - 19:00:00:0||19||£1477.00 FC 19+||Apply Now|

 |FC||Courses marked are full cost with no reductions available.|

 |T2||Courses marked may entitle you to free tuition fees if you are enrolling on your first full Level 2 qualification and are 19 to 23 years olds.|

 |T3||Courses marked may entitle you to free tuition fees if you are enrolling on your first full Level 3 qualification and are 19 to 23 years olds.|

 |19+||Courses marked may entitle you to an Advanced Learning Loan to help fund your studies, available for learners aged 19 or over.|